herd-ware/herd-ware.github.io/src/content/doc/hw/cores/abondance/_index.en.md

   <a href="https://www.salon-agriculture.com/A-voir-sur-le-salon/La-vache-egerie/Les-anciennes-vaches-egeries/Decouvrez-Neige-l-egerie-de-l-edition-2022">Image's source.</a>
 </div>

 *Abondance* is a french breed of cows from the [Haute-Savoie](https://www.hautesavoie.fr/) in the south-east of France.
+It is mainly raised for its milk used in multiple cheeses like the [Reblochon](https://www.reblochon.fr/en/), the [Abondance](https://www.fromageabondance.fr/en) and others.
 {{% /notice %}}